ethanjli/dotfiles/README.md

 To bump the installed version of an aqua-provided tool after this repo bumps the configured version to install, just run `aqua i -a`.

-### Upgrade hombrew tools
+### Install any new homebrew tools

-To bump the installed version of a brew package after this repo adds packages, run `brew bundle install --global`.
+To install new packages when this repo adds packages to the Brewfile, run `systemctl --user start homebrew-install.service`.

+### Install any new Flatpak apps

+To install new packages when this repo adds packages to the Flatpakfile, run `systemctl --user start flatpak-install.service`.

 ### Upgrade zsh & bash plugins